Agentar-Scale-SQL: Advancing Text-to-SQL through Orchestrated Test-Time Scaling: Limitations

 \section{Limitations}

 Despite its effectiveness, Agentar-Scale-SQL's reliance on orchestrated test-time scaling introduces several key limitations.
 The framework's primary drawback is its substantial computational overhead and high latency due to the multiple LLM calls for generation, refinement, and selection, making it less suitable for real-time applications.
+In our commercial practice (developing B2B ChatBI products), we observe that enterprise clients prioritize Accuracy above all else.
+In decision-making scenarios, a hallucinatory SQL query is unacceptable, whereas a latency of several seconds is often tolerable for complex analytics generation.
+Agentar-Scale-SQL is designed specifically to bridge the "last mile" of accuracy for these production requirements.
 Furthermore, its performance is fundamentally bounded by the capabilities of the underlying base LLM, and it is susceptible to cascading errors where a failure in an early stage, such as task understanding, can compromise the entire process.